Maritime New Zealand

 Maritime New Zealand (New Zealand Maritime Safety Authority) is a Crown entity and also a state maritime safety authority responsible for protecting the maritime transport sequence and marine environment within New Zealand and maintaining safety and security.

 They define their vision as: "a maritime environment with minimum deaths, accidents, incidents and pollution as part of an integrated and sustainable transport system".

-Maritime New Zealand supports people by providing guidance and advice about Seafarer Certifications as well.
+Maritime New Zealand also provides guidance and advice about Seafarer Certifications.

 History

 A maritime authority called the Marine Board was originally established in 1862 and controlled by the Customs Department until near the end of the nineteenth century, when it was renamed the Marine Department.

 In 1907, the Marine Department acquired the 805 ton Royal Navy gun boat HMS Sparrow.
 This was converted into a training ship and renamed NZS Amokura.
 Over the next 14 years 527 boys trained in Amokura, 25 of them going on to naval service and most of the others into the merchant marine.

 In 1972, the Marine Department was absorbed into the Ministry of Transport.
 In 1993 a Crown entity was established and called the Maritime Safety Authority before being subsequently rebranded as Maritime New Zealand in July 2005.